michael-yx-wu/bettertouchtool-bindings/README.md

 # ⚠ Archived

-I longer store my bettertouchtool preferences and keybindings separately from my dotfiles.
+I no longer store my bettertouchtool preferences and keybindings separately from my dotfiles.
 From now on I'll be updating my preferences in my [dotfiles repo](https://github.com/michael-yx-wu/environment).

 # bettertouchtool-bindings
 Custom shortcuts for BetterTouchTool